-Women’s liberation, experience, feminism, bodies, and daily ‘performance’ are of immense interest to me, particularly that of Indigenous Women.
-The numerous roles women play out on society’s stage are difficult to choreograph, perform and embody.
-Pushing back against the expectations and preconceptions is a fundamental part of my life and a topic that continuously informs my art.
+Women’s liberation, experience, feminism, bodies, and daily ‘performance’ are of immense interest to me, particularly that of Indigenous Women – whether they are bodies that birth or not.
+The numerous roles women play out on society’s stage are difficult to choreograph, perform and embody, and are often subject to violence.
+Protecting and advocating for women as well as pushing back against the expectations and preconceptions society places upon us is a fundamental part of my life, continuously informing my art practice.

 Sewing plays a large role in my artwork as a Métis woman.
 Sewing was and is a necessary method of creating used by many Indigenous peoples when their usual forms of creative and ceremonial expression were banned and are appropriated by colonial systems and its supporters.
 Métis expressions of art and creating were inextricably linked to everything they experienced on a daily basis, supporting ceremonies that celebrated cultural and social milestones. .